Office of School Nutrition

 School Gardens: Bringing fresh foods straight from the garden to the lunchroom table

-Detroit Public Schools, along with community partners, in 2012 kicked off an extensive Farm-to-School initiative that will create school gardens throughout the city.
+Detroit Public Schools Community District, along with community partners, in 2012 kicked off an extensive Farm-to-School initiative that will create school gardens throughout the city.
 This program expands teachers’ access to real-life laboratories to teach students about healthy eating, nutrition, and concepts around growing food while increasing schools’ access to fresh fruits and vegetables.
 Each site features raised beds constructed by students from Drew Transition Center.
-This revolutionary project makes DPS one of few school districts nationally in which food services, site management, and curriculum are working collaboratively to ensure students are able to learn academic content in a real-world context related to gardens.
+This revolutionary project makes DPSCD one of few school districts nationally in which food services, site management, and curriculum are working collaboratively to ensure students are able to learn academic content in a real-world context related to gardens.
 Exposing students to the science behind a productive garden, and encouraging science experiments in the garden, also seeks to advance students’ interest in science as a hobby or career.

 Kettering Urban Agricultural Campus: A re-purposing of the former Kettering High School